2022IsHere/HomeAutomation/README.md

 # Home-Automation
-This repository is dedicated to my Home Automation Thesis.
-It contains all the scripts, step-by-step intructions and documentation developed during my research.
-The goal of this project is to explore and implement innovative home automation solutions for balancing heating and humidity in a 30+ year old house.
+This repository is dedicated to show bits of my home automation system.
+It contains different system components blocks with configurations.